van-ons / laraberg

 <textarea id="[id_here]" name="[name_here]" hidden></textarea>

-In order to edit content on an already existing model we have to set the value of the textarea to the raw content that the Gutenberg editor provided.
+In order to edit the content on an already existing model, we have to set the value of the textarea to the raw content that the Gutenberg editor provided:

 <textarea id="[id_here]" name="[name_here]" hidden>{{ $model->content }}</textarea>

-To initialize the editor all we have to do is call the initialize function with the id of the textarea.
-You probably want to do this inside a DOMContentLoaded event.
+the ID of the textarea.
+You probably want to do this inside a DOMContentLoaded

 Laraberg.init('[id_here]')